Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 Wich statements describes the result of running this drop command?

-&nbsp;&nbsp;&nbsp;&nbsp;Only the table¥s metadata will be deleted from the catalog, while the data files will be kept in the storage.
+&nbsp;&nbsp;&nbsp;&nbsp;Only the table¬¥s metadata will be deleted from the catalog, while the data files will be kept in the storage.

 *Explination* External tables are whose dat is stored in an external storage path by using LOCATION clause, when drop table in a external table just the metadata its dropped while the underlying data files are kept.